Melonax/LB-Alternate-Chat-Connection/README.md

 # LioranBoard: Alternate Chat Connection
-Extension for people who have a second account connected to LioranBoard.
+Extension for people who have a second Twitch account connected to LioranBoard.
 Sets up a chat connection for the alternate account, which can be useful for broadcaster-only commands such as .mod and .vip.
 Includes an example deck and two extension commands:

 * ***Alternate Chat Connection*** - Sets up the initial connection.
 Use with Extension trigger !transmitteralways.
 * ***Alternate Chat Message*** - Sends a message to chat.
 Works the same way as the "Twitch: Chat Message" command.